Campus Activities

 (970) 491- 6011; orientation@colostate.edu

-Orientation and Transition Programs provides programming and services designed to assist first-year, second-year, and transfer students with a successful transition at CSU.
+Orientation and Transition Programs (OTP) provides programming and services designed to assist first-year, second-year, and transfer students with a successful transition at CSU.
 OTP offers a continuum of services beginning with Ram Orientation to Ram Welcome (prior to classes beginning) to transition programming throughout the first two years of students’ experiences at CSU.
 OTP believes in assisting students in creating a sense of belonging at CSU and understanding what it means to be a CSU Ram.

 CSU Police Department